icinganalysis/icinganalysis.github.io/content/mailing list.md

 ## Summary

-I have an email list of those who would like to receive notice of the latest posts and other site-related news.
+I have a mail list of those who would like to receive notice of the latest posts and other site-related news.
 <!--email_off-->
 An advantage of the email notification is early notifications of new posts.